-In diagnosing arthritis, an MRI (magnetic resonance imaging) scan can be helpful.
+In diagnosing arthritis or other joint disorders, an MRI (magnetic resonance imaging) scan can be helpful.
 An MRI scan is a test that produces very clear pictures of the human body without the use of X-rays.
 MRI uses a large magnet, radio waves, and a computer to produce these images.

 Is the MRI Exam Safe?

 Yes.
 The MRI exam poses no risk to the average person if appropriate safety guidelines are followed.
 People who have had heart surgery and people with the following medical devices can be safely examined with MRI:

 - Artificial joints

 - Cardiac valve replacements (except the Starr-Edwards metallic ball/cage)

 Some conditions may make an MRI exam inadvisable.
 Tell your doctor if you have any of the following conditions: